 This outcome usually happens to people who are great truckers but are not good business owners.
 Knowing how to run and grow your trucking business takes more than knowing how to drive a truck or choose a route.

-These seven steps point you in the right direction.
-They help you make the transition to becoming a successful business owner.
+These eight steps point you in the right direction.
+They help you make the transition to becoming a successful owner-operator.
 Bookmark this article as you will come back to it often.

 1. Support the right market niche